 Set up Video Wall.

-Requires the Video Wall app in the Ring App Store→Open the Ring app.
+Requires the Video Wall app in the Ring App Store→Get the app on Apple TV.

 On your phone, tap the Ring app to open it.